RhysU/ar/README.rst

    parameters.

 *FiniteSampleCriteria.tex*
-   A catalog of the autoregressive model selection criteria implemented.
+   A catalog of all implemented autoregressive model selection criteria.

+*optionparser.h*
+   The Lean Mean C++ Option Parser from http://optionparser.sourceforge.net which is used to parse command line arguments within sample applications.

 *Collomb_Burg.pdf*
    For posterity, a copy of [Collomb2009].